Stereotactic Radiosurgery (SRS) Treatment

 Is SRS Effective?

+Overall, SRS has been shown to be highly effective for many conditions, convenient, and with minimal toxicity.
+In the case of a brain tumor, the radiation damages the DNA of the tumor cells, rendering them unable to reproduce or function properly.
 Unlike traditional surgery, stereotactic radiosurgery does not remove a tumor or an AVM.
-In the case of a brain tumor, the radiation damages the DNA of the tumor cells, rendering them unable to reproduce or function properly.
-As a result, the cells will eventually die.
+Instead, the cells will eventually die.
 In the case of an AVM, the radiation causes the blood vessels to thicken and close off over time.